alex18881/gcode2svg/README.md

 # gcode2svg
-Simple CNC g-codes to SVG convertor.
-It takes gcode string and converts it into a __2D__ SVG.
+A simple CNC g-codes to SVG convertor.
+It takes a gcode string and converts it into a __2D__ SVG.

 This is a part of my [Arduino WIFI drawing bot][2] project.
-List of all GCodes is here: [http://reprap.org/wiki/G-code][1]
+The list of all GCodes is here: [http://reprap.org/wiki/G-code][1]

 ##Note
-For now this is not in-browser module.
-It can run only in NodeJs.
+For now this is not an in-browser module.
+It can run only in the NodeJs.
 But it can be easily modified to support at least modern versions of most popular browsers.

 ##Usage
 ```javascript